 What is Starbucks Iced Guava White Tea?

-- Lemonade (optional).
+- One-ounce Lemonade (optional).
 Lemonade pairs magnificently with all types of tea.
 It adds a yellowish hue and a bright, fresh taste with some tanginess.

 How to Make Starbucks’ Iced Guava White Tea at Home